MagpantayAT/CS232/README.md

 3. To enable Sharding on the collection produced by the MapReduce Function, issue the command on E.5 at 5.6

 4. You can download our MongoDB configured setup here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8

+# F. PHP codes
+1. Codes on PHP is available on gta-php.zip mongos should be running on port 27019 before using the system.
+Note that you must have Xampp installed in your machine and all the mongo driver needed for PHP to communicate to the MongoDB